 Do you find yourself avoiding interactions because of fears of embarrassment or rejection?
-Would you rather spent your time alone because you derive little joy from your social and family relationships?
+Would you rather spend your time alone because you derive little joy from your social and family relationships?

 Is avoidant personality disorder causing you to be unhappy in social situations?

-If you find yourself avoiding interactions with others, prefer to spend your time alone, or if it is difficult to derive joy from your social or family relationships, then you might have a longstanding schizoid or avoidant personality disorder.
+You may have a longstanding schizoid or avoidant personality disorder if you find yourself avoiding interactions with others, prefer to spend your time alone, or if it is difficult to derive joy from your social or family relationships.

 The good news is that avoidant personality disorder is something that can be managed.
 Instead of leading a life of isolation and feeling alone, you can learn to adapt to social situations with the help of therapy.